 The success of an economy depends on a number of social, economic, political conditions prevalent in the country.
 India got its independence in 1947 and thus started the difficult nation building process.
 The government of the day focused on making quality education available to India.
 Getting good education and hard work remained the mantra for the large Indian middle class population, something that you see deeply ingrained in this segment even today.

-The Indian middle class story saw a huge shift in early 1990 with the introduction of reforms and the increasing integration of Indian economy into the global market.
+The Indian middle class story saw a huge shift in early 1990 with the introduction of reforms and an increasing integration of Indian economy into the global market.
 The economic reforms coupled with globalization saw a huge mind shift among the Indian middle class.
 The rise of Indian IT Industry in the late 90s not only gave rise to an increase in average income levels in the country but also created a well-traveled global Indian.
-The increase in average income created a sense of financial security in the minds of Indians who could now think beyond basic needs of roti kapda and makan.
+The increase in average income created a sense of financial security in the minds of Indians who could now think beyond basic needs of roti kapda and makan (food, cloathing and shelter).

 Thus was created a new breed of the Indian middle class – very well educated, hardworking and ambitious.
 Someone with a global mindset and awareness about the problems that exist in our country and how technology had solved these problems in the west.